Risks and risk management

 Strategic risks are risks that might endanger the achievement of the Group’s strategic and financial goals if they should materialise.
-A strategic risk assessment is carried out at Group level once a year in connection with the review of the strategy.
-As a result of the assessment, the major risks of the business segments, Group Services and the Group level are identified and classified into a risk matrix based on their likelihood of occurrence and possible impacts.
+A strategic risk review is carried out at the Group level once a year in connection with the review of the strategy and also as part of annual planning.
+As a result of the risk review, the major risks of the business segments, Corporate Services and the Group level are identified and classified into a risk matrix based on their likelihood of occurrence and possible impacts.
 The management of strategic risks is guided by the risk tolerance and risk appetite defined in annual planning.

 Financial risks include risks related to the sufficiency of financing, currency and interest rates, credit and counterparty risks and risks related to the reporting process.
-Financial risks are monitored on a monthly basis as part of the normal results monitoring.
+Financial risks are monitored on a monthly basis as part of the normal monitoring of results.
 The risks associated with the financial reporting process are identified and assessed annually.

 The Group’s business development function is responsible for steering the practical development of risk management.
 The implementation of the annually selected development themes is spread out across the organisation.A more detailed description of YIT's risks can be found in the Annual Report 2016.